dowjones/intentionjs/_includes/manipulationIntro.md

   <article class="equalize" data-pattern="2">
     <h3>Placement Manipulation</h3>
     <section>
-      <p>Intention.js makes it possible to rearrange elements about a page depending on the context. </p>
+      <p>Intention.js can rearrange elements within a page layout based on the context. </p>
       <p>Suppose we want to demote the status of the navigation when the user is on smaller devices.
 The following specification on the navigation might do what we need:</p>
       {%highlight html%}
 <header>